• Skip to primary navigation

 How to store?

-• Keep the sweet bread in an airtight container in the refrigerator.
-It will be fine for at least 5-6 days.
+Store in an airtight container in the refrigerator for 5-6 days.

 More Romanian Easter recipes